sathya119/sathya119.github.io/content/Student/SSSIHL/Sai Student 1.md

 ## How does one become a Sai Student?

-The is my favourite section because its a simple yet profound aspect that Swami has reminded us multiple times.
+The is my favourite section because it is a simple yet profound aspect that Swami has reminded us multiple times.

 Loosely, a Sri Sathya Sai University student does not imply that you are a Sai Student (WHAT!?).
 To be a Sai Student, you need to live His message, practise what you preach, and abide by the 5 human values - Sathya (Truth), Dharma, Shanti (Peace), Prema (Love) and Ahimsa (Non-Violence).